 The First Amendment protects people of any faith and people of no faith to believe how they see fit, and Baptists throughout history have championed the freedom of conscience of all individuals.
 Freedom of religion goes hand-in-hand with freedom from state-sponsored religion.
 Just as people of faith and the scions of the Enlightenment joined forces to pass the First Amendment more than two centuries ago, believers and non-believers can work together to protect it today.

-In our litigation work, the BJC has filed or joined more than 120 friend-of-the-court briefs since 1947.
-Here are three that specifically defend the worship practices and freedom of conscience of atheists and religious minorities.
+The BJC has filed or joined more than 120 friend-of-the-court briefs since 1947.
+You can visit our litigation page to see our most recent work, but here are three examples specifically dedicated to defending the worship practices and freedom of conscience of atheists and religious minorities.

 Town of Greece v.
 Galloway